wilsonmar/oss-perf/jenkins.md

 ## View Tabs</a>
 To group jobs into separate page views, click on the [+] at the top.

-PROTIP: The same link can appear in the left menu and in the screen.
-Prefer the left menu as it's easier to remember.

 <a id="JobStatus">
 ## Job Status</a>
 In the list of jobs (Dashboard), different icons are used